 - Place the chocolate in a bowl.
 Sit it over a pot of boiling hot water and stir until the chocolate melts.

-- Press half the Anzac mixture firmly into the base of the tin.
+- Press half the Anzac mixture firmly into the base of the tin (with wet hands or a wet large spoon).
 Set the other half aside.

-- Top with the brownie mixture and press this across to cover the biscuit base.
+- Top with the brownie mixture and press this across to cover the biscuit base (wet hands work well again).

-- Finish with the rest of the Anzac mixture.
+- Finish by pressing the rest of the Anzac mixture on top.

 - Place into the oven for 20-30 minutes or until golden brown on top.
 The longer you cook it, the crisper the slice becomes.